bgamari/ghc-wiki-import/building/cross-compiling/i-os.md

 ```

-Edit these scripts to ensure:

-1. The -march option is correct for your device

-1. The platform version matches what you are compiling to in Xcode
+Edit these scripts to ensure the platform version matches what you are compiling to in Xcode

 ### 3. Check out GHC